Chart Color Schemes

 AreaSearch analysis indicates Ormond maintains employment conditions that align with national benchmarks

 Ormond has an educated workforce with professional services well-represented.
-Its unemployment rate was 4.1% in the past year, with estimated employment growth of 0.7%.
+The unemployment rate was 4.1% in September 2025, with estimated employment growth of 0.6% over the past year.
+This is based on AreaSearch aggregation of statistical area data.

 Frequently Asked Questions - Employment